 Bandwidth Utilization: Compared with the H.264 codec, H.265 requires much less bandwidth.
 H.264 requires 32 Mbps internet speed to play 4K video, while HEVC only needs 15 Mbps to easily accomplish the same task.

 What’s audio bitrate?
-What are the supported, recommended, common, maximum, and minimum audio bitrates of different environments?
+What are the supported, recommended, maximum & minimum audio bitrates of different cases?
 How to convert audio bitrate?

 Best Video Format Converter – MiniTool Video Converter

 If you are looking for a free and simple-to-use video converter to change the video format, MiniTool Video Converter may suit you.
 It is by far the best video converter, which supports 1000+ conversions between popular video and audio formats.

 The software provides fast conversion speed, various format support, optional output quality, user-defined video outputs as well as batch processing.
 With it, you can easily make almost all video files compatible with your devices without quality loss.